Vocation: Talents & Work

 Conclusion

-For some people, God calls them out of the workforce to do ministry.
-However, for others, God calls them to minister and serve while they do the main job to earn income (i.e., "bi-vocational").
-Most rabbis and first-century church leaders were bi-vocational.
-For example, Paul was a tentmaker (see Acts 18:3).
-Throughout his letters, Paul called his fellow ministers "co-workers."
-One main takeaway from this article is that vocation is work; however, work is not a vocation.
-Paul worked with Priscilla and Aquila making tents, but all three of them made sure to have time left for teaching scripture (see Acts 18:26).
-Spiritually, those of whom God calls to ministry and service help us on our way to Jesus' final sabbath rest on the last day!
-In Revelation, while in exile at Patmos, John testified:
+For some people, God calls them out of the workforce to serve in ministry full-time.
+For others, God calls them to minister and serve while maintaining a primary job to earn income—what we call bi-vocational ministry.
+Most rabbis and first-century church leaders were bi-vocational; for example, Paul was a tentmaker (Acts 18:3).
+Throughout his letters, Paul referred to his fellow ministers as "co-workers."
+A key point is that vocation is a form of work, but not all work qualifies as a vocation.
+Paul worked alongside Priscilla and Aquila, making tents.
+Yet, all three ensured they had time to teach Scripture (Acts 18:26).
+Spiritually, those whom God calls to ministry guide others toward the ultimate Sabbath rest in God's kingdom.
+While exiled on Patmos, the apostle John testified:

 This calls for patient endurance on the part of the people of God who keep his commands and remain faithful to Jesus.
 Then I heard a voice from heaven say, "Write this: Blessed are the dead who die in the Lord from now on."
 "Yes," says the Spirit, "they will rest from their labor, for their deeds will follow them" (Rev. 14:12–13).

-Then, the Father will give every righteous person a vocation in his kingdom of heaven (see Rev. 22:3).
+Then, the Father will give every righteous person a vocation in his kingdom of heaven (Rev. 22:3).
 However, the work in heaven will be restful, not the fatigue-producing toil we experience right now.
 The prophet Isaiah foresaw this restful labor in the New Jerusalem:

 Prayer